moorepants/eme185/content/pages/sponsor-guide.rst

 .. _course website: http://moorepants.github.io/eme185/

-Before the course starts, I will contact you by phone/email or visit you in person to discuss your project.
+Before the course starts, I will contact you by phone/email or visit you in person to discuss your project if needed.
 Some of the projects may need some adjustments to redefine the scope either to ensure that it is feasible, to best highlight our students' skills, or to ensure that it aligns well with the flow of the course.
 Once the project is well defined and the class starts, I will match projects with student teams based on their skills and preferences during the first week of class.
 Note that we currently have **{{ NUM_PROPOSALS}}** proposals and will only be able to match **{{ NUM_SELECTED }}** of the projects due to the current course enrollment.
 It is possible your project will not be matched to a group.
 Note that we typically only assign one project per client.